The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 8

-The Fidelity ZERO Large Cap Index Fund dividend comes from a passively managed fund that holds shares of the 500 largest U.S. companies by float-adjusted market capitalization.
-FNILX currently yields 0.94%, with a trailing annual dividend rate of $0.2166 per share paid quarterly.
-The next ex-dividend date is December 12, 2025, with the last dividend amount at $0.2470 per share.
-With a beta of 1.01, FNILX moves in near-lockstep with the broad U.S. large-cap market, making it a fit for growth-and-income investors who want dividend growth alongside market exposure.
+The Fidelity ZERO Large Cap Index Fund dividend comes from a passively managed fund that holds at least 80% of its assets in the 500 largest U.S. companies by float-adjusted market capitalization, tracking the Fidelity U.S. Large Cap Index.
+FNILX currently yields 0.89%, with a trailing annual dividend rate of $0.2127 per share paid quarterly.
+The next ex-dividend date is December 12, 2025.
+Growth-oriented income investors are the natural fit here, given the fund's 27.1% annualized dividend growth rate over the past seven years.

 Fidelity ZERO Large Cap Index Fund pays out 43.5% of earnings as dividends, a payout ratio classified as moderate (40–60%).
-That level leaves meaningful room between the dividend and the fund's earnings, which supports the current payout without stretching it.
-Fidelity ZERO Large Cap Index Fund dividend safety is grounded in that buffer, though the fund's distributions ultimately depend on the aggregate dividends generated by its 500 underlying large-cap holdings.
-If those companies broadly reduce their own payouts, the fund's dividend would face direct downward pressure.
+That level leaves meaningful room between the dividend and the fund's earnings, which reflects the broad earnings base of 500 large U.S. companies held in the portfolio.
+Fidelity ZERO Large Cap Index Fund dividend safety is supported by that diversification, though the fund's payout is ultimately tied to the aggregate dividend activity of its underlying holdings, meaning any broad pullback in large-cap distributions would flow directly through to FNILX.

 | Period | CAGR | From | To |